 For more information about available support services, see Appendix 4 at the back of this Participant Workbook.

 Reporting and monitoring

-Always report the details of any interaction with a concerned family member in your venue's gambling incident register (if it has one; otherwise use your venue's usual reporting procedure).
+You must report the details of any interaction with a concerned family member in your venue's gambling incident register.